kachristensen/Current-Dnd-Campaigns/Session Notes/12 - Title - July 7th, 2025.md

 	Schwarz was successful in commanding them to stand down And thus did we continue onwards to town
-	While Jonas and Connor flirted with the girls Valindra was
+	Jonas and Connor seemed to find our women cute
+	I listened to them flirt while tuning the lute...